 At Long Island Alzheimer's and Dementia Center’s Caregiver Support Groups, you’ll have the opportunity to express your feelings, empathize with others on the same journey, and be heard.
 In addition, other caregivers who are on the same journey can provide support and suggestions based off their experiences, from activities you can do with your loved one, to long-term care decisions.
 You don’t have to figure it out alone because you’re not alone.

 If you're a caregiver, it's important for you to have a positive outlet.
 Our Caregiver Support Groups are spaces designed specifically for you — where you can connect with others along the same journey and have your feelings validated without having to worry with any judgement.

-Contact the Long Island Alzheimer's and Dementia Center today to learn more about our Caregiver Support Groups by completing our online contact form or calling (516) 767-6856.
+Contact Long Island Alzheimer's and Dementia Center today to learn more about our caregiver support groups by completing our online contact form or calling us at (516) 767-6856.